New Rules for Real Estate Agencies and Private Realtors in Montenegro

 Can you sell or rent out an apartment yourself, without an agency?

 Yes.
-The Law on Intermediation does not prohibit owners (private individuals) from independently looking for buyers or tenants for their personal property.
-The new rules apply specifically to the commercial activity of providing real estate services.
+The Mediation Law does not prohibit owners (private individuals) from independently looking for buyers or tenants for their personal property.
+The new rules apply specifically to commercial activities providing real estate services.

 Why do you need a real estate agent at all?

 It is possible to buy an apartment or house in Montenegro without an agency.
-However, in practice, an independent transaction is a complex process involving high financial risks.
-Without excellent knowledge of the Montenegrin language and local legal specifics, it is extremely difficult to verify the “cleanliness” of a property: to read the title deed (List nepokretnosti) correctly, identify hidden encumbrances (tereti), unregistered debts, or problems with building legalization.
-In addition, the process requires drafting a proper contract, coordinating with a notary and a court interpreter, as well as safely organizing international payments.
+However, in practice, an independent transaction is a complex process associated with high financial risks.
+Without an excellent knowledge of the Montenegrin language and local legal specifics, it is extremely difficult to verify the “cleanliness” of a property: to correctly read the List nepokretnosti, identify hidden encumbrances (tereti), unregistered debts, or problems with legalization of the building.
+In addition, the process requires drafting a proper contract, coordinating with a notary and a court translator, as well as safely organizing international payments.

-A licensed real estate agent takes care of all the bureaucracy, checks the documents, and protects your interests at every stage.
-Given the new laws and mandatory professional liability insurance, working with a certified agency is a guarantee that your investment is reliably protected from fraudulent schemes and fatal legal mistakes.
+A licensed real estate agent takes on all the bureaucracy, checks the documents, and protects your interests at every stage.
+In light of the new laws and mandatory professional liability insurance, transaction support by a certified agency is a guarantee that your investments are reliably protected from fraudulent schemes and fatal legal mistakes.

 Where can a client check whether a real estate agent has a license?